phonemyatkhine/viatick-test/README.md

 **Dijkstra algorithm** is mainly focused.

 Backend App is without Auth and is complete with minimal CRUDs.
+API exposed and functioning.

 Frontend app can render Map and can serve Mapbox api.